raqibaqeel/Supply-Chain-Data-Analytics-Project/README.md

 ### Time-of-Day Analysis
 Analyze delivery performance at different times of the day to identify patterns and potential bottlenecks in our operations.

+### INSIGHTS
+1. 52.78%of orders are delivered in full, 59.03% are delivered on time and 29.02% are delivered in full and on time.
+2. Line Fill Rate is only about 66%, meaning many orders are not shipped in full.
+The fulfillment process is significantly delayed.
+3. So a low fill rate may be a reason to take a closer look at different steps in your fulfillment process to see what’s causing delays.
+4. Out of 32000 total orders, less than 10000 were shipped on time and in full.
+5. VOFR is about 97% which means the quantity ordered is close to the amount delivered.
+6. Customers mostly order dairy products.
+The Diary quantity ordered is close to double of food and beverage combined.
+7. Average IF%, OT%, and OTIF % are way below the target %.
+Especially OTIF % which is considerably below its target.
+After looking at month-wise data, there weren’t any improvements in these percentages.
+8. Not Fully delivered items are mostly from Dairy.
+AM Milk 100g is the largest undelivered item.
+9. Delayed orders are mainly from Dairy.
+Out of 13k order lines which are delayed, more than 11k are from Diary.
+10. Looking at ‘delayed orders by City‘donut chart, we can see that delay happens mostly in Ahmedabad, closely followed by Vadodara.
+11. Lotus Mart in Ahmedabad and Cool Blue in Vadodara have a very low Otif %
+12. Elite Mart in Vadodara has the lowest IF %
+13. Some stores have LIFR % much lower than the average 66%.
+Even their VOFR % is pretty low compared to the rest

 ## Conclusion